codepath/android_guides/Server-Synchronization-(SyncAdapter).md

 }
 ```

-## ContentProvider
+## Step 1: The ContentProvider
-Now that we've created the necessary components to implement a ContentProvider, we can start step one for creating a SyncAdapter.
-This ContentProvider is absolutley imperative as we use it synchronize local data changes and utilize its content observer to potentially update the UI during syncing.
+Now that we've created the necessary components to implement a ContentProvider, we can start.
+We need to create a ContentProvider for our hypothetical example to provide access to our local data source.

+This ContentProvider is absolutely imperative as we use it to synchronize local data changes and utilize its content observer to potentially update the UI after syncing.

-For an in-depth tutorial on ContentProvider, refer to this fantastic [article](http://guides.codepath.com/android/Creating-Content-Providers).
+For an in-depth tutorial on creating a ContentProvider, refer to this fantastic [article](http://guides.codepath.com/android/Creating-Content-Providers).
 ```java
 /**
  * This is the ContentProvider that will be used by our SyncAdapter to sync local data.